nanotheorygroup/kaldo-examples/density_functional_theory/silicon_dft_qe/README.md

 python phonon.py
 ```

-After finish this step, you can run the Jupyter notebook `phonon_plotter.ipynb` to plot phonon bands (dispersion relation).
+After finishing this step, you can run the Jupyter notebook `phonon_plotter.ipynb` to plot phonon bands (dispersion relation).

 4. Perform finite-difference calculations for 3rd order force constants.
-Please follow instructions in `04-3rd_order_finite_differences`.
+Please follow the instructions in `04-3rd_order_finite_differences`.
 5. Perform BTE calculations using [kALDo](https://github.com/nanotheorygroup/kaldo) in the `05-kALDo_runs_BTE` folder.
 Like in the previous step, create a directory `fc_DFT` and copy `POSCAR`, `espresso.ifc2` and `FORCE_CONSTANTS_3RD` into it.
 Then run `python thermal_conductivity.py` to calculate.
 See `thermal_conductivity.py` for a detailed description.
 Here is a script to describe this step:

 ```console